 In your third and fourth years, you will choose from a variety of advanced options which incorporate literary, historical and cultural studies into language learning.
 Students of all language levels take the same core modules in German language, including advanced oral, writing and communication skills.
 Modules at Honours level include (but are not limited to):

 - Masculinities in Contemporary German Film, TV and Literature

 - The Nazi Past in German Cultural Memory

 - Writing Nature: German Environmental Thought (1800 - 2000).

 In fourth year, students have the option (subject to approval) of undertaking a dissertation of up to 10,000 words, written in English, on a topic of their choice.
 This independent project enables you to develop key research skills which are desired by both prospective employers and by graduate schools offering postgraduate degrees.

-All Modern Language modules involve a combination of lectures, tutorials and practical languages classes.
+All modern language modules involve a combination of lectures, tutorials and practical language classes.
 Lectures provide information, stimulate thought, and suggest directions for further reading and personal study.
 Small language tutorials allow you to actively work together with your tutors to practice language skills, present papers, and discuss texts and issues relevant to the course.

 At Honours level, you will attend small seminars and language classes (typically 10 to 18 students).

 When not attending lectures, seminars and language classes, you will be expected to continue learning independently through self-study.
 Typically, this will involve:

 Modules in German are assessed by a combination of coursework and end-of-semester examinations, with the balance varying between modules.